Campanula

 Hardy to zone 4.

-Shapely branching heads of soft pink bellflowers crest firm stems lined in pointed leaves, and with Boltonia ‘Snowbank’ nearby, create a perfect duet for harmony and support.
+Shapely branching heads of soft pink bellflowers crest firm stems lined in pointed green leaves, and with Boltonia ‘Snowbank’ nearby, create a perfect duet for harmony and support.
 We love this plant just as much in winter when we pull back the mulch to see its crisp fleshy white buds slumbering away the cold months.

 Blooms July–September